paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 Once we found claims for cores, we need to get them to the scheduler.
 This interface will roughly be:

 Give me claims for this claim queue size for this number of cores.
+For simplicity we make the number of cores per assignment provider a configuration that can only be changed on session boundaries.

 Basically the scheduler needs to be able to provide core assignments for the look ahead period required by asynchronous backing.
-The assignment providers (like the parathread one above) need to be able to provide those, given a number of available cores to the provider.
+The assignment providers (like the parathread one above) need to be able to provide those, given a configured number of available cores to the provider.

 Assuming we treat cores separately and sequentially (see questions below), an assignment provider could return an enum like this: